pyproj4/pyproj/docs/installation.rst

     1. The PROJ_DIR environment variable
     2. The internal PROJ directory (pyproj/proj_dir)
+    3. The `proj` executable in sys.prefix
-    3. The `proj` executable on the PATH.
+    4. The `proj` executable on the PATH.

 For best results, set the PROJ_DIR environment variable to point to location of PROJ installation before running setup.py.